Here are the main things you need to have prepared to complete your application:

 Early/middle college students who have completed college course work must submit an official college transcript for credit consideration.
 In order to be official, transcripts must be sent directly from the school or institution attended to MSU via U.S. mail or online.

 Early/middle college applicants planning to transfer 42 or more completed credits to MSU are required to select a major.
 The majors of exploratory preference, pre-nursing and pre-veterinary cannot be chosen.
 Many majors at MSU have additional admission requirements.
-Applicants to these limited enrollment majors should review the additional requirements carefully before applying.
+Applicants to these restricted majors should review the additional requirements carefully before applying.

 There are three ways to apply to MSU.
 Select the option that is right for you, but only submit one application for admission.
 MSU has no preference for which type of application you submit.